 Yellow Rock is a popular surfing spot for the experienced surfer and a painting subject for local artists.
 Boardwalks and platforms make this area accessible for prams and wheelchairs, with a staircase leading to the beach.
 It is only a 10 minute return walk from the car park.

-A stone column was unveiled in 1952 to commemorate the journey to the Cape by Major Mitchell and Edwardand Frank Henty in July 1836.
-This marker is located just off the Portland to Cape Nelson Road at Picnic Hill Memorial.
+A stone column was unveiled in 1952 to commemorate the journey to the Cape by Major Mitchell and Edwardand Frank Henty in 1836.
+This marker is located just of the Portland Cape Nelson Road at Picnic Hill Memorial.